-The seminar allocation by PROZA for winter 2021/22 ist finished.
+The seminar allocation by PROZA for summer 2022 ist finished.

 You can now log into PROZA to view your assigned seminars.